AsianKoala/FTC_14607/README.md

 # FTC_14607

-master branch - stable, 9/10 times just clone this one neil branch - newest/the one that neil likes to test stuff on backup branch - backup any other branch - irrelevant__
+master - 9/10 newest code, stablest code neil - newest code (most of the time) but also broken a lot of the time stateMachineProject - state machine side project backup - a backup if we somehow mess up the repo (which has happened before) every other branch - pretty irrelevant ¯\_(ツ)_/¯